paperprotest/imx-manifest/README.md

 The branch will be based on the release type Linux or Android with release manifests in each branch tied to the base releases.

-For example for i.MX Linux Yocto Project releases the branches will be imx-linux-<Yocto Project release> so `imx-linux-kirkstone` with all manifests tied to releases on `Kirkstone` in this branch.
+For example for i.MX Linux Yocto Project releases the branches will be imx-linux-<Yocto Project release> so `imx-linux-mickledore` with all manifests tied to releases on `Mickledore` in this branch.

 Install the `repo` utility:
 ---------------------------